dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

 This mode keeps symbolic information in the compiled code that will make debugging work easier.
-Also, if your project was compiled in this mode you will be able to do more interactive work in the debugger’s interaction pane, including redefinition.
+Also, if your project was compiled in this mode you will be able to do more interactive work in the debugger's interaction pane, including redefinition.
 However, compiled code will not be as fast as it can be.